benarnav/bytephase/README.md

 ### 🔮 Future Plans
 - Add more special tokens used in models like GPT4
+- Add ability to load other training files, like those for GPT4

 ### 🤝 Contributing
 Contributions are welcome!
 Please post an issue first describing the issue before a pull request.